-Stewart Cole is the author of the poetry collections Questions in Bed (Goose Lane, 2012) and the forthcoming Soft Power (Goose Lane, 2019) and the chapbooks Alien Freight (Anstruther Press, 2017) and Sirens (Cactus Press, 2011).
+Stewart Cole is the author of the poetry collections Soft Power (Goose Lane, 2019) and Questions in Bed (Goose Lane, 2012) and the chapbooks Alien Freight (Anstruther Press, 2017) and Sirens (Cactus Press, 2011).
 His work has appeared in many venues, including The Walrus, The Puritan, The Fiddlehead, The Malahat Review, and Riddle Fence.

-He is also a literary scholar working at the intersections of modern British and Irish literatures and animal studies.
-His work has appeared or is forthcoming in ISLE: Interdisciplinary Studies in Literature and the Environment, LIT: Literature Interpretation Theory, Twentieth-Century Literature, Studies in Canadian Literature, and the essay collection Literature and Meat since 1900.
+He is also a literary scholar working at the intersections of modern British and Irish literatures, ecocriticism, animal studies, and utopian/dystopian studies.
+His work has appeared or is forthcoming in Studies in the Novel, ISLE: Interdisciplinary Studies in Literature and the Environment, LIT: Literature Interpretation Theory, Twentieth-Century Literature, Studies in Canadian Literature, and the essay collection Literature and Meat since 1900.

 Stewart grew up in the Rideau Valley south of Ottawa and lived in Victoria, Montréal, Fredericton, London (Ontario), and Toronto before moving to the U.S. Midwest.
 He holds a Ph.D. from the University of Toronto, an M.A. from the University of New Brunswick, and a B.A.
 (Honours) from the University of Victoria.